Skip to main content

 Dynamic Model Access Example

-// Get first available model
+// Get the first available model

 const firstModel = client.getModel(0);